Javi Díaz

-Javier "Javi" Díaz Sánchez (born 15 May 1997) is a Spanish professional footballer who plays for CD Tenerife as a goalkeeper.
+Javier "Javi" Díaz Sánchez (born 15 May 1997) is a Spanish professional footballer who plays as a goalkeeper for Andorran club Inter Club d'Escaldes.

 Club career

 Sevilla

 Born in Mairena del Aljarafe, Province of Seville, Andalusia, Díaz represented Sevilla FC as a youth.
 He made his senior debut with the C side on 3 April 2016, starting in a 1–0 Tercera División away loss against CD Cabecense.

 Ahead of the 2018–19 season, Díaz was promoted to the reserves in Segunda División B. He played his first match in La Liga with the first team on 31 March 2019, starting in a 0–1 home defeat to Valencia CF as starter Tomáš Vaclík was injured and backup Juan Soriano suspended.

 Tenerife

 On 7 July 2022, Díaz signed a three-year contract with Segunda División club CD Tenerife.
+On 28 July of the following year, after being only a backup to Soriano, he was loaned to Primera Federación side CF Fuenlabrada for one year.

+On 16 July 2024, after featuring in just one league match for Fuenla, Díaz terminated his link with Tenerife.